Code-Institute-Submissions/rockanrolla/README.md

   - [Image Slider Using HTML And CSS Only](http://qnimate.com/creating-a-slider-using-html-and-css-only/)

-  After various attemps to implement the carousel only with Html and Css, it  became an horrendous feature for the project so I decided to implement a generic example from Bootstrap and adapt its code to make it functional for the site.
+  After various attemps to implement the slider / carousel only with Html and Css, it  became an horrendous feature for the project so I decided to implement a generic example from Bootstrap and adapt its code to make it functional for the site.
+This feature has been implemented to index.html("The Albums"), pict.html ("The concerts"), events.html ("Upcoming Events")

   - [Bootstrap Carousel with javascript](https://getbootstrap.com/docs/3.4/javascript/#carousel-examples)